Azure/azure-sdk-for-python/sdk/eventgrid/azure-eventgrid/tests/perfstress_tests/README.md

 - `--parallel=1` Number of tests to run in parallel.
 Default is 1.
 - `--no-client-share` Whether each parallel test instance should share a single client, or use their own.
 Default is False (sharing).
 - `--warm-up=5` Number of seconds to spend warming up the connection before measuring begins.
 Default is 5.
 - `--sync` Whether to run the tests in sync or async.
 Default is False (async).
-This flag must be used for Storage legacy tests, which do not support async.
 - `--no-cleanup` Whether to keep newly created resources after test run.
 Default is False (resources will be deleted).

 ### EventGrid Test options